open-rmf/free_fleet/README.md

 Most of the tests have been performed using `rmw-cyclonedds-cpp`, while other RMW implementations have shown varying results.
 Support and testing with other RMW implementations will be set up down the road.

-> [!WARNING]
-> This has so far only been tested in simulation, and will undergo updates and changes as more testing is performed.
-Use at your own risk.
-For the legacy implementation, check out the [`legacy`](https://github.com/open-rmf/free_fleet/tree/legacy) branch.

 ## Dependency installation, source build and setup

 System dependencies,